 Tequilas are made of a specific agave plant and distilled in Jalisco, Guanajuato, Michoacan, Nayarit, or Tamaulipas.
 It was issued a so-called Denominations of Origin (DO) that specifies possible production areas.
 Only when complying with these regulations, a spirit can legally be called and labeled a Tequila.

 Both spirits use the heart of agave plants, the piñas.
-For Tequila, the piñas get steamed in ovens and then distilled in copper pots.
-And usually, Tequila is distilled two or three times.
+For Tequila, the piñas get steamed in ovens and then distilled in copper pots -usually two or three times.
 For Mezcal, the Mezcaleros roast the agave cores in underground pits for several days.

 This charring accounts for the smoky flavor Mezcal is famous for.
-Afterward, the piñas are milled on a tahona (large stone wheel), often pulled by mules.
+Afterward, the piñas are milled on a tahona (large stone wheel), traditionally pulled by mules, but today almost always machine-operated.

 Mezcal vs Tequila: Different types and categories